shackleb0lt/bifrost/README.md

 ### TFTP Server

-To start the TFTP server first change the working directory to bld and launch as below, by default the server binds to all interfaces (ipv4 and ipv6) and listens on port **6969**; you can use the port 69 with sudo priveleges.
+To start the TFTP server first change the working directory to bld and launch as below, by default the server binds to all interfaces (ipv4 and ipv6) and listens on port **6969**; to use the port 69 sudo priveleges are required.
 Default path for server root is /srv/tftp/.

 ```bash
 ./serv_tftp -i <ip_addr> -p <port num> -s <server root path>